feelixe/astro-typesafe-routes/apps/docs/versioned_docs/version-5.0.0/usage/typesafe-search-params.md

 5. To read the search params, call `parse` on the route schema.
     ```tsx
     ---
-    import { createRouteSchema } from "astro-typesafe-routes/   create-route";
+    import { createRouteSchema } from "astro-typesafe-routes/route-schema";
     import { z } from "astro/zod";

     export const routeSchema = createRouteSchema({